This post contains affiliate links.

 Wearing underwear is not usually necessary with these types of running shorts, as the compression liner negates the need for them.
 Polyester is one of the most common fabrics used in the production of running shorts, which is also what most brands of underwear are made from.

-Related: What To Wear Under Running Shorts?
+Related post: What To Wear Under Running Shorts?

 What are Lined Shorts?